Montpelier

 ARCHITECTURAL INVESTIGATION

-Over the course of our seven year engagement on the project, MCWB produced hundreds of detail drawings, and worked in close collaboration on a daily basis with the owner’s restoration crew, masons, archeologists and systems contractors to achieve the complete restoration of the mansion.
+MCWB produced hundreds of detailed drawings over the seven-year course of the project.
+The team worked closely with the restoration crew, masons, archeologists, and systems contractors to achieve a complete restoration of the mansion.

 EXTERIOR RESTORATION

-The exterior restoration of Montpelier focused on restoring and reinstating its historical accuracy and preserving its original craftsmanship.
+The exterior restoration of Montpelier focused on reinstating its historical accuracy and preserving its original craftsmanship.

-The two one-story wings, added in 1809, originally featured serrated roofs and Chinese railings.
-Using historical drawings and illustrations from Madison’s lifetime, along with evidence found on the building, MCWB restored these architectural elements to their original design.
+Montpelier’s two one-story wings, added in 1809, originally featured serrated roofs and Chinese railings.
+Using historical drawings from Madison’s lifetime, along with evidence found on the building, MCWB restored these architectural elements to their original design.

-The exterior had been stuccoed with Portland cement in a later period, which was carefully removed by masons to preserve the original brick beneath.
-The bricks were meticulously cleaned, re-pointed, and supplemented with custom-fabricated bricks to match the original.
+The exterior had been stuccoed with Portland cement in a later period, which was carefully removed by masons to preserve the brick beneath.
+The bricks were meticulously cleaned, re-pointed, and supplemented with custom-fabricated bricks to match the original material.
 The front columns were restored to their original height, stabilized, and finished with lime mortar, as were the columns of the rear colonnade.

-Missing windows and doors were reconstructed based on detailed millwork drawings, replicating the original joinery and construction techniques.
-Custom hardware was fabricated to match surviving historical pieces still in use.
+MCWB reconstructed missing windows and doors based on detailed millwork drawings, replicating the original joinery and construction techniques.
+Custom hardware was fabricated to match the surviving historical pieces still in use.

 NEW SYSTEMS INTEGRATION